afvillaverde/strike-goldd/README.md

 4. define the problem by editing `options.m`
 5. run `STRIKE-GOLDD`

+If one wishes to use optimization-based decomposition (which is seldom necessary), the MATLAB version of the [MEIGO](http://nautilus.iim.csic.es/~gingproc/meigo.html) toolbox is also required.

-More information can be found in the [STRIKE-GOLDD manual](STRIKE-GOLDD/doc/STRIKE-GOLDD_manual.pdf)
+More information can be found in the [STRIKE-GOLDD manual](STRIKE-GOLDD/doc/STRIKE-GOLDD_manual.pdf).

 ## Publications